ItsZeusBro/Hydra/README.md

         },
         objName3:{
           type: "Class",
-          language: "python v3.0"
           props:{
             size: "18",
             desc: "weighty thing"
           },
           methods:{
             get_weight: {
+                plugin: "Jormungand"
+                code:{
                     //this feature gets ignored if you do not insert the associated language plugin
                     //insert python code here that would go inside of func get_weight: in your python file return self.size
+                }

             }

           }